MySQL replication between on-premise environment and Amazon Aurora via the internet

 Specify the position you noted down and set up replication with the on-premises side.

-Start replication and check the status:
+Start replication and check the status.

 Conclusion

-It was possible to set up replication over the Internet without using Direct Connect.
+Replication could be established over the Internet without using Direct Connect.

-There are many benefits to being able to use replication when migrating to AWS, so be sure to prepare it so you can use it in an emergency.
+There are many benefits to being able to use replication when migrating to AWS, so be sure to prepare it so that you can use it in an emergency.

 I also plan to write a separate article about replication in the reverse direction (Aurora → on-premises) in the event of a switchback using this configuration.

 SRG is looking for people to work with us.
-If you are interested, please contact us here.